tldr-pages/tldr/pages/linux/protonvpn-cli-connect.md

 `protonvpn-cli connect {{server_name}} --protocol {{udp|tcp}}`

-- Connect to ProtonVPN using a random server and a specific protocol:
+- Connect to ProtonVPN using a random server with a specific protocol:

 `protonvpn-cli connect --random --protocol {{udp|tcp}}`

-- Connect to ProtonVPN using the fastest Tor server:
+- Connect to ProtonVPN using the fastest Tor-supporting server:

 `protonvpn-cli connect --tor`